 Distinguish between the use and misuse of legal (e.g., prescription medications prescribed to you, over-the-counter drugs, and (at a certain age) nicotine, electronic vapor products, alcohol, and marijuana) and illegal drugs (e.g., prescription medicines not prescribed to you, cocaine, alcohol and nicotine use before legal age), and identify potential effects of each on the body.
+[HE]

 Identify possible reasons (e.g., media, peer pressure, stress, culture) why individuals might use legal and illegal drugs and discuss health-promoting strategies to avoid illegal drug use and prevent unsafe or potentially harmful use of legal drugs.
+[HE]

 Analyze data related to use of nicotine, alcohol or other legal drugs that are prohibited for minors.
+[HE]

 Effectively communicate personal feelings or perspectives about substance use and misuse.
+[HE]

 Demonstrate effective refusal of alcohol, nicotine, electronic vapor products, marijuana, inhalants, and other substances that can negatively impact health.
+[HE]

 Practice 4: Movement Skills.